-Some people have had gardens and orchards in their families for generations.
+Some folks have had gardens and orchards in their families for generations.
 Experience, knowledge, and wisdom have been handed down to them from the time they were small.
-However, if you are new to the “grow your own” movement, there’s a good chance you may have questions or need a little encouragement.
-Naturally, you are likely to turn to the most easily available resource — the Internet.
-Unfortunately, many of the answers you find online are conflicting and unreliable.
+However, if you are new to the scene, there’s a chance you may have questions or need a little encouragement.
+Naturally, you are likely to turn to the most easily available resource: the Internet.
+Unfortunately, many of the answers found online are conflicting and unreliable.

 One way to get the most authentic and reliable answer possible is to make sure the information you find is from a reputable source, like university extensions and experts who spend their time testing and researching the topic you’re curious about.
 In the meantime…

 Here are some facts to debunk common growing myths: